 Only the other day, my son’s school sent a note out telling us about yet another app which is a menace – for which we need to keep an eye open.
 The school has banned its use.
 Oh good – one bit of software I won’t have to get to know.
 I returned to my emails.
 The telephone rang, a text message flashed, and there were two emails with the exclamation mark in red next to them, which always makes me slightly nervous.

-We are drowning in messages.
+We are drowning in messages and email marketing.
 What I need is an occasional day of deliberate calm.
 Don’t get me wrong – it is indeed good to be in touch with the world at large, and so very easily, but on some days, I feel the need to withdraw, to ruminate, to live my own life.
-But of course you have to engage – there might be a text from one of the children, or the school, or the plumber you have been waiting to call you back. . .or one of your clients might have got himself into a panic !
+But of course you have to engage – there might be a text from one of the children, or the school, or the plumber you have been waiting to call you back. . .or one of your clients might have got himself into a panic!

 When psychologist Sherry Turkle first wrote about the possibility of what all this communication capability will mean for the new century, just before it began, I recall that she appeared on the cover page of Wired.
 Now, she thinks that our behaviour is changing because of these very devices in our pockets, and asks us to think about what is important to us.
 Here she is talking in 2012.
 Her TED talks attract us in millions, as ever.

 Pensive after listening to this absorbing talk, I looked at my emails, and rejoiced.

 Here is something which lets you decide what you will allow to impinge on you today, (pre-select what you CANNOT afford to miss) and this little device will simply nudge you to engage with that – everything else, all the electronic noise, can be ignored.